-One of the best things to do in Victoria, British Columbia, is simple – go for a walk!
+One of the best things to do in Victoria (where we live) is simple.
+Go for a walk!

 1) Songhees Westsong Walkway

 The Westsong Walkway is a flat walking trail running along the Vic West and Esquimalt waterfront.